 — ECON 5474: Seminar in Development and Growth

-Research Interests: Economic and Social Rights, Poverty and Inequality
+Research Interests: Economic Development, Economic and Social Rights, Poverty and Inequality

 “Bringing Theory into Practice: Framework and Criteria for Assessing Implementation of the International Right to Development,”The Right to Development in Practice: Studies for the Twenty-fifth Anniversary of the Declaration, UN Office of the High Commissioner for Human Rights (2013) forthcoming (with Maria Green).